brvkenspawn/brvkenspawn/README.md

 usually using BLUUDUD // two time // elliot // 118o8 // Pr3ttyprincess .

-if i tart to distance from you, especially if you're a close friend, i'm probably scared to talk 2 you / cuddle :P
+if i start to distance from you, especially if you're a close friend, i'm probably scared to talk 2 you / cuddle :P

 18+ DNI . i am uncomfortable with older ages than me interacting.
 Basic DNI   .